About This Chapter

-Clinical psychology integrates science, theory and practice to address psychological problems.
-It is the largest of many subfields in psychology.
+Clinical psychology integrates science, theory, and practice to address psychological problems.
+It's the largest of many subfields in psychology.
 The main focus of clinical psychology is the assessment, diagnosis and treatment of mental illness.

 2. What Is a Psychological Stressor? - Definition & Examples

 Psychological stressors are events and stimuli that cause us to experience psychological stress.
 Learn about psychological stress, the different types of psychological stressors, and more, in this lesson.

 3. Coping Strategy: Definition & Overview